PLAYERUNKNOWN-Productions/go-wayback-user-support/README.md

 - Set your Steam account privacy to public at the time of registration.
 Please note that it may take a few minutes for Steam to process this change.

 ### I signed up, but can't find my Steam key.
-Visit the "View my key" channel on Discord and click the provided button; your key should appear.
+Visit the "view-my-key" channel on Discord and click the provided button; your key should appear.

 If you cannot access this channel, please see the section "I signed up, but I don't have access to playtester resources on Discord."
 If you continue having trouble, reach out to @PPYaachts via DM on Discord.